Azure/communication-ui-library/docs/releases/creating-a-release.md

 Use the [create-release-branch](https://github.com/Azure/communication-ui-library/actions/workflows/create-release-branch.yml) github action to trigger the release branch creation workflow.

-String translations should have been updated in this branch 5 days before release. if they have not, run [translation workflow](https://github.com/Azure/communication-ui-library/actions/workflows/run-td-build.yml) in the pre-release branch and cherry pick the string changes into the release branch.

 1. Options for GH Action:
     1. Pre-release branch - This is the pre-release branch that was created in the previous workflow.
 This action should be only done after the changelog is groomed and merged back into the pre-release branch to avoid cherry picking.